PWKad/berrycam-aurelia/blog/blog-post.md

 ```
 npm install
 ```
-That could take over an hour on a Pi 2 (on the original Pi 1 it will be many hours).
-You might also see some errors.
+That could take over 40 minutes on a Pi 2 (on the original Pi 1 it will be many hours).
+This is normal: the Pi is slow doing file IO and we are processing a lot of files.

+You might also see some errors (I saw a few complaints about 'node-gyp').
 You can try running 'npm install' again (it will get quicker to do this as files get cached) or just igonore them and hope they are not fatal.

-Then you can run:
+When the npm packages are full installed, you can then run:
 ```
 jspm install
 ```